hoc-labs/rdb-flexbox/challenge 01/README.md

 Work on getting the basic content with the container styles we reviewed above.
 * remember to center the title at the top.
 * use a `<span>`, and a compound style, to target the text within the title.
-* add the display:flex property to flex the 2nd and 3rd rows.
+* add the display:flex to flex the 2nd and 3rd rows.
 * create a modifier class (a class used in addition to the main .col class) to set the background color on the two divs that need a dark background color.

+## Column Widths

-* create modifier classes to set the widths of the different columns.
+You will need to create modifier classes to set the widths of the different columns.

 If you take a look at the image below, you can see the naming convention used for the modifier columns.